- Discussion and Outcomes:

 - Bone Grafting

-- bone graft is applied to all corners of the fusion, especially between the medial malleolus and talus;
+- bone graft can be applied to all corners of the fusion, especially between the medial malleolus and talus;

 - while the joint is distracted, inject bone graft material evenly across the interval;